pySTEPS/pysteps/CONTRIBUTING.rst

 The pre-commit hooks are scripts executed automatically in every commit to identify simple issues with the code.
 When an issue is identified (the pre-commit script exits with non-zero status), the hook aborts the commit and prints the error.
-Currently, Pysteps only tests that the code to be committed complies with black's format style.
+Currently, pysteps only tests that the code to be committed complies with black's format style.
 In case that the commit is aborted, you only need to run black in the entire source code.
 This can be done by running :code:`black .` or :code:`pre-commit run --all-files`.
 The latter is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).